earvinpiamonte/nextjs-tailwindcss-template/README.md

 # Next.js + Tailwind CSS template

-This is a Next.js starter template with Tailwind CSS.
+This template aims to simplify the setup of Tailwind CSS on your Next.js app.

 Before using this template, please make sure that your development environment is ready as stated on [Next.js](https://nextjs.org/learn/basics/create-nextjs-app/setup) website.